The spray and pray phase

 The flow is straightforward now.
 I keep one master profile with my real career history, skills, and achievements.
 When a role comes up, I score it against that profile before I commit to applying.
 The scoring gives me the unflattering version of the truth.
 Sometimes it tells me the dream role is not actually a fit and saves me an afternoon.
 Sometimes it tells me a role I almost skipped is a strong match and nudges me to look again.
 Either way I am making decisions with more signal and less ego.

-For the roles that do pass the bar, I use the same profile to generate a tailored CV for that specific JD, and track the application alongside the rest.
+For the roles that do pass the bar, I use the same profile to generate a tailored CV for that specific JD, sense-check it in the ATS score checker, and keep the process visible in the job application tracker.
 One place, one source of truth, far less admin.

 Practical tips if you want to try this